A chef CV should consist of just the right ingredients to pique the interest of hiring managers and persuade them to invite you for an interview.

 How much does a chef earn?

-The average salary for a chef in the UK is £27,255.
-So if you work for a high-end restaurant in London, you can expect to earn over £50,000 per annum.
+The average salary for a chef in the UK is £35,411.
+If you work for a high-end restaurant in London, you can expect to earn over £50,000 per annum.

 The sky's the limit when you work as a chef if you are willing to commit and put the hours in.
 Gordon Ramsay is a shining example of this, a now world-famous TV chef who came from humble beginnings.
 He started his culinary career as a teenager and has worked his way up to become the second richest chef in the world, with a staggering net worth of over £200 million.